Annapurna, Nepal: What to pack, what to wear, and when to go [2023]

 Our favorite is this one

-A plug adapter that supports outlet types C, D and M. Ensure that you pick the right type.
-Many adapters that you can buy are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C, D and M. Be sure to get the necessary type.
+A lot of adapters currently sold are simply plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Airplane phone mount